 The facts are that violent TV programs have been shown to have several clear effects on children.
 In particular, the bulk of TV viewing contains fantasies and cartoons where there is violence and fighting and battles between good and evil.

-The results of such repeated exposure is that children appear to become less sensitive to others being hurt, and less humane to the suffering of other humans and animals.
+The result of such repeated exposure is that children appear to become less sensitive to others being hurt, and less humane to the suffering of other humans and animals.

 Secondly, children are often more fearful of the world around them, as they are constantly exposed to battles and to a sense that it is good versus evil.
 There is no sense of nurturing and creating a sense of well-being and safety.